dmonarchc/http-server-java/README.md

 # Simple HTTP SERVER on JAVA
-This project is just for educational purpose to try some concepts or code following the guide [https://javarevisited.blogspot.com/2015/06/how-to-create-http-server-in-java-serversocket-example.html#]
+This project is just for educational purpose to try some concepts or code following the guide [How to create HTTP Server in Java - ServerSocket Example] (https://javarevisited.blogspot.com/2015/06/how-to-create-http-server-in-java-serversocket-example.html#)